 Strategy 1: Expand Thin Content

-- Include step-by-step breakdowns
+- Add step-by-step guides

-- Add examples for each point
+- Give examples for every point

-- Cover edge cases and exceptions
+- Talk about special cases and exceptions

-- Add comparison tables
+- Create comparison tables

 Strategy 2: Add Original Elements

-Original elements to add:
+Original things to add:

-- Personal case studies
+- Your own case studies

-- Survey data or research
+- Survey results or research

-- Unique frameworks
+- Your own frameworks

 Strategy 3: Enhance Structure

-- Add table of contents
+- Add a table of contents

-- Break long paragraphs
+- Break up long paragraphs

-- Add bullet points and numbered lists
+- Use bullet points and numbered lists

 Strategy 4: Build Expertise Signals

-- Detailed author bios with credentials
+- Write detailed author bios with your skills

-- Links to authoritative sources
+- Link to trusted sources

-- Mention of relevant experience
+- Mention your relevant experience

 What Content to Remove